ROBOTA

 A creation story for the end of time.

-In 1920, Karel Čapek imagined a world of A.I. and rebellion and gave us the word “robot”.
-Headlong reawakens his visionary play R.U.R. as ROBOTA – high-voltage theatre for the age of artificial intelligence.
+In 1920, playwright Karel Čapek imagined a world of A.I. and rebellion, inspiring and influencing a century of sci-fi cinema.
+100 years later, Headlong reawakens his visionary play R.U.R. as ROBOTA – high-voltage theatre for the age of artificial intelligence.

 Bold and original storytelling